FisaGamer/docs/docs/themes.md

 A theme allows you to fully customize the look and feel of a website using Azuriom.

-## Structuring a theme

-To install a theme, just put it in the `themes/` folder at the root of your website.
+To install a theme, just put it in the `resources/themes/` folder at the root of your website.

+## Creating a theme

+### Structuring a theme

 ```
 themes/ <-- Folder containing all installed themes
 | example/ <-- Slug of your theme (name of your theme in lower case)
 | | theme.json <-- The main file of your theme containing the various informations
+| |  assets/  <-- The folder containing the assets of your theme (css, js, images, svg, etc)
 | | views/ <-- The folder containing the views of your theme.
 | | config/
 | | | config.json
 | | | config.blade.php
 | | | rules.php
 ```

-## Creating a theme

 ### The theme.json file